allai5/allai5.github.io/_posts/2021-2-7-Reflection.md

-For the "Estimating Cloth Simulation Parameters from Video" paper, the "knit" result was less compelling than the others due to the absence of the actual texture of the cloth, but otherwise the results were awesome!
+For the "Estimating Cloth Simulation Parameters from Video" paper, the "knit" result was less compelling than the others due to the absence of the actual texture of the cloth, but otherwise the results were awesome.

 The use of structured light to eliminate lighting/BRDF effects was very nice.
 In general this was a well-thought out paper and I'm quite impressed.
 A lot of the